loverajoel/jstips/README.md

 }
 ```

 One way to improve the nested `if` statement would be using the `switch` statement.
-It's not recommended it's use and it's prone to difficult debugging errors, here's [why](https://toddmotto.com/deprecating-the-switch-statement-for-object-literals/).
+Although it is less verbose and is more ordered, It's not recommended to use it because it's so difficult to debug errors, here's [why](https://toddmotto.com/deprecating-the-switch-statement-for-object-literals/).

 ```javascript
 switch(color) {